SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Experiments for SAN applied for GLMs

-We use eight datasets in our experiments taken from LibSVM~\cite{libsvm},\footnote{All datasets can be found downloaded on \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.
-Some of the datasets can be found originally in~\cite{phishing,ijcnn1,covtype,webspam,rcv1,UCI}.} with disparate properties.
-They are either middle or large scale, well or ill conditioned, sparse or dense, under-parametrized or over-parametrized.
-See details of the datasets in Table~\ref{tab:binary_datasets}.
-We fixed an initial random seed and evaluated each method $10$ times, and stopped when the gradient norm was below $10^{-6}$ or $50$ effective passes over data had been reached.
-In all of our experiments, we plot effective data passes\footnote{We use effective data passes to mean the number of data access divided by $n$.} vs gradient norm, and plot the central tendency as a solid line and all other executions as a shaded region.
+We use eight datasets in our experiments taken from LibSVM~\citep{libsvm},\footnote{All datasets can be found downloaded on \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/}.
+Some of the datasets can be found originally in~\citep{phishing,ijcnn1,covtype,webspam,rcv1,UCI}.} with disparate properties (see details of the datasets in Table~\ref{tab:binary_datasets}).
+We fixed an initial random seed, evaluated each method $10$ times, and stopped when the gradient norm was below $10^{-6}$ or a maximum of $50$ effective passes over data had been reached.
+In all of our experiments, we plot effective data passes\footnote{By effective data passes we mean the number of data access divided by $n$.} vs gradient norm, and plot the central tendency as a solid line and all other executions as a shaded region.
+Plots with function sub-optimality are also provided in Figure~\ref{fig:sub} Section~\ref{sec:sub_opt}, and show much the same relative rankings amongst the methods as the gradient norm plots.

 For all methods, we used the default step size.
-For instance, for SAG and SVRG we use the step size $\frac{1}{L_{\max}}$ where $L_{\max}$ is the largest smoothness constant of $f_i$, for $i=1,\ldots, n.$ This step size is significantly larger than what has been proven to work for SAG and SVRG,\footnote{SAG has been proven to converge with a step size of $1/16L_{\max}$~\cite{SAG} and the step size of SVRG depends on the reciprocal of the condition number which can be order of magnitude small~\cite{Johnson2013}.} yet despite this it is the default setting in sklearn's logistic regression solver~\cite{scikit-learn}, and we also found that it worked well in practice.
+For instance, for SAG and SVRG we use the step size $\frac{1}{L_{\max}}$ where $L_{\max}$ is the largest smoothness constant of $f_i$, for $i=1,\ldots, n.$ This step size is significantly larger than what has been proven to work for SAG and SVRG.\footnote{SAG has been proven to converge with a step size of $1/16L_{\max}$~\citep{SAG} and SVRG provably converges with a step size of $1/10L_{\max}$ and loop size of $m=10 L_{\max}/\mu$ where $\mu$ is the strong convexity parameter $f(w)$~\citep{Johnson2013}.} Yet despite this, it is the default setting in sklearn's logistic regression solver~\citep{scikit-learn}, and we also found that it worked well in practice.
 The other hyperparameter of SVRG is the inner loop size which is set to $n$ throughout our experiments.
-As for the probability $p$ and step size $\gamma$ of SAN, we found in Section~\ref{sec:gridsearch} that SAN performs equally well for a wide range of values of $p$ and $\gamma$, and thus for simplicity we set $p = \frac{1}{n+1}$ and $\gamma = 1$.
-More details of the experiments are in Section~\ref{sec:expdetails}.\footnote{The code is available on \url{https://github.com/nathansiae/Stochastic-Average-Newton}.}
+As for SAN, we set the probability $\pi = \frac{1}{n+1}$ and step size $\gamma = 1$.
+More details of the experiments are in Section~\ref{sec:expdetails}. \footnote{The code is available on \url{https://github.com/nathansiae/Stochastic-Average-Newton}.}